CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/nasysoutdoorgateway/_index.md

 ---
-title: "NASYS LoRaWAN® Outdoor Gateway"
+title: "NASys LoRaWAN Outdoor Gateway"
 description: ""
 weight: 1
 ---

-NASYS LoRaWAN® Outdoor Gateway is an 8 Channel LoRaWAN gateway, whose technical specifications can be found in [the official product page][1].
+NASys LoRaWAN Outdoor Gateway is an 8 Channel LoRaWAN gateway, whose technical specifications can be found in [the official product page](https://www.nasys.no/product/lorawan-gateway/).
 This page guides you to connect it to {{% tts %}}.

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways.
-2. LoRaWAN® Outdoor Gateway connected to the Internet (or your local network) via Ethernet.
+2. NASys LoRaWAN Outdoor Gateway connected to the internet (or your local network) via ethernet.

 ## Registration